- Last updated:

 To submit, you can:

-- send to council by email or mail To help you with your submission, you can use the (optional) notice of submission form.
+To help you with your submission, you can use the (optional) notice of submission form.

 Note: The Sustainable Planning Act 2009 requires that council publish all submissions (including individual submitter's particulars) on their website (PD Online).
 These details are therefore available in internet search engines.